stivaugoin/bidou/README.md

 - [ ] Responsive (mobile is not yet well supported)
 - [ ] Remove Mantine and use a custom UI

-See the [open issues](https://github.com/stivaugoin/bidou/issues) for a full list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing